Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ## Configuration Keys

-If you need to update your SDK configuration programmatically, please use the following information to change your Media configuration values.
+To update your SDK configuration programmatically, use the following information to change your Media configuration values.
 For more information, see [Configuration Methods Reference](../mobile-core/configuration-reference/#update-configuration).

 | Key                  | Required | Description                                           |
 |----------------------|----------|-------------------------------------------------------|